godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`String<class_String>` **rendering/rendering_device/driver** :ref:`🔗<class_ProjectSettings_property_rendering/rendering_device/driver>`

-Sets the driver to be used by the renderer when using a RenderingDevice-based renderer like the clustered renderer or the mobile renderer.
+Sets the driver to be used by the renderer when using a RenderingDevice-based renderer like the Forward+ or Mobile renderers.
 This property can't be edited directly.
 Instead, set the driver using the platform-specific overrides.
 This can be overridden using the ``--rendering-driver <driver>`` command line argument.

 \ **Note:** The actual rendering driver may be automatically changed by the engine as a result of a fallback, or a user-specified command line argument.
 To get the actual rendering driver that is used at runtime, use :ref:`RenderingServer.get_current_rendering_driver_name<class_RenderingServer_method_get_current_rendering_driver_name>` instead of reading this project setting's value.